vineet-reddy/SeizureScoreAI/README.md

 ### Testing

+### Testing

-The system includes a comprehensive set of test clinical notes in the `test_notes/` directory, representing various post-surgical outcomes and clinical scenarios.
+The system includes a comprehensive set of **synthetically generated test clinical notes** in the `test_notes/` directory, representing various post-surgical outcomes and clinical scenarios.
+These notes are designed to simulate real-world inputs but **do not contain any Protected Health Information (PHI)**, ensuring compliance with privacy regulations.

 ## Security Considerations